mantreshkhurana/mantreshkhurana/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mantreshkhurana&label=Profile%20views&color=0e75b6&style=flat)

-I am a seasoned full-stack developer with over 8+ years of experience, spanning various industries.
-My fascination with technology ignited at a young age, and I embarked on a journey that evolved through different operating systems, ultimately leading me to embrace the power of macOS and the Unix environment.
+I have worked as a full-stack developer with 8+ years of rich experience in the software development life cycle for various industries.
+My affection for technology started in childhood.
+I ventured into different operating systems that evolved until I became a lover of the macOS and Unix environment.

-My multifaceted experience extends to developing solutions for web, mobile, desktop, and embedded systems.
-I thrive on the challenge of mastering new technologies and delivering cutting-edge solutions that drive innovation in the ever-evolving tech landscape.
+I have experience in developing technology solutions for web, mobile, desktop, and embedded systems.
+One of my favorite challenges is mastering new technologies that deliver cutting-edge solutions, therefore driving innovation in the ever-changing landscape of technology.

 - 📝 &nbsp;You can find my portfolio [here](https://www.mantreshkhurana.com).
 - 🔭 &nbsp;Currently working at [Spyxpo](https://www.spyxpo.com).